The Minc Law Guide to Massachusetts Defamation Law

 Massachusetts’ Defamation Pleading Standard

 Before diving right in to Massachusetts’ defamation pleading standard, let’s first understand why our judicial system utilizes pleadings and what purpose they serve.
-We bet there’s a good chance you’ve heard some of these legal terms used before, whether it from watching your favorite legal drama on television or from one of your favorite mystery and crime novels.
+We bet there’s a good chance you’ve heard some of these basic legal terms used before, whether it from watching your favorite legal drama on television or from one of your favorite mystery and crime novels.

 First, what are pleadings?